It’s best to bring a sense of humour to Mona. Curiosity is useful, too. And a sense of wonder.

 Mona has eight spectacular guest pavilions facing east across the Derwent.
 They come in one- or two-bedroom models with ancient art (Roman coins and mosaics, central American treasures) and modern canvases by Whiteley and Nolan.
 Each has a unique character, but wine fridges and water views come as standard.

 Most of the museum is accessible but there are some exceptions.
 The ferry jetty - at the bottom of 99 stairs - isn’t wheelchair or pram accessible at the moment.
 Mona has a wheelchair-accessible bus service and there is accessible parking on-site.
 Some artworks and installations cannot be reached by wheelchair users.
-The O app is VoiceOver and screen-reader compliant for people with low vision or dyslexia.
+The O app supports VoiceOver and screen-readers for people with low vision or dyslexia.

-$30 for adults, $27 concession, under 18s free.
-Visits are timed and must be pre-booked, though the impulsive can opt for a wildcard entry where you show up and staff usher you in when space allows.
+Entry costs $35 for adults, $30 concession, $10 for under 18s, and free for under 12s.
+Entry times are assigned and must be pre-booked, though the impulsive can opt for a wildcard entry where you show up and staff usher you in when space allows.

 Entry is free to Tasmanians but they must pre-book and pay a deposit of $10, refundable after their visit.
 They’ll also have to show ID on arrival.